How mature is your company’s UX?

 How can you push your company’s UX maturity forward?

-To progress UX maturity, company leadership needs to possess both a good attitude toward user-centred processes and the practical resources (budget and time) to support these practices.
+To progress UX maturity, leadership needs to possess both a good attitude toward user-centered processes and the practical resources (budget and time) to support these practices.

-A company can gradually become more user-centred as it grows, but it takes a lot of dedication to get there.
+An organization can gradually become more user-centered as it grows, but it takes a lot of dedication to get there.

-If there is no UX advocate in your organization, you may need to leap forward and be that person!
+If your organization has no UX advocate, you may need to leap forward and be that person.
 Dr. Jakob Nielsen suggests taking small UX steps rather than taking a big, giant leap into UX.
 Build on these wins and build trust within your organization to slowly improve your company’s UX.

 Here are some more tips for improving your UX leadership skills and pushing the UX maturity needle forward: